In 2010, Rob Landley wrote a reply to the busybox mailing list, offering an interesting insight about the history of Linux.

 --install option when invoked directly, which spreads out a whole lot of symlinks over several variants of

 I originally quoted the full email here.
-In mid 2018, Rob gave me an updated, more accurate version, which i’ll quote instead.
+In mid 2018, Rob linked me an updated, more accurate version, which i’ll quote instead.
 This is largely a transscript of the hacker monthly article.

 You know how Ken Thompson and Dennis Ritchie created Unix on a PDP-7 in 1969?
 Well, around 1971 they upgraded to a PDP-11 with a pair of hard drives.